ankrh/MCmatlab/README.md

 #### 4. (Optional) Calculate fluorescence light distribution
 - The section "%% Fluorescence Monte Carlo" contains the parameters for a fluorescence simulation, to be run after the distribution of excitation light has been calculated.
 - To be able to run this step, your geometry definitions needs to include the fluorescence wavelength, "model.FMC.wavelength".
-Additionally, at least one of your media should be defined fluorescent, by defining its fluorescent yield Y in "mediaPropertiesFunc" at the end of your model file.
+Additionally, at least one of your media should be defined fluorescent, by defining its quantum yield `QY` in "mediaPropertiesFunc" at the end of your model file.
 - After this step, when calling "plot(model,'FMC')", you will be shown the fluorescence emitter distribution, the fluorescent light fluence rate, the absorption within the cuboid, and the fluorescent light fluence rate at the cuboid boundaries.

 #### 5. (Optional) Simulate heat distribution